eduperes/ampliacao-reducao-rotacao-img/README.md

 # ampliacao-reducao-rotacao-img
-A project for Numeric Calculus,
+A project for Numeric Calculus